 About the Pilates Teacher Association

-What is the Pilates Teacher Association
+What is the Pilates Teacher Association?

-We are the professional body which represents Pilates Teachers who are committed to the creation of a distinct occupation – Pilates Teacher and to the preservation and teaching of the Pilates Method.
+We are the professional body which represents Pilates Teachers who are committed to the creation of a distinct occupation – “Pilates Teacher” and to the preservation and teaching of the Pilates Method.

-Our goal is to protect the public by creating a Register of Pilates Teachers who have appropriate qualifications, skills and experience to deliver the Pilates method to a wide range of the population.
+Our goal is to protect the public by creating and maintaining a Register of Pilates Teachers who have appropriate qualifications, skills and experience to deliver the Pilates method to a wide range of the population.

-Membership of the Association is only available when a Pilates teacher can evidence qualifications based on strict criteria and expertise in the Pilates Method.
-We work to a strict code of ethics and code of conduct.
-If your Pilates Teacher is listed with us you will have a teacher with a sound education in the method and who is committed to continuing professional development.
+Membership of the Association is only available when a Pilates teacher can provide evidence of qualifications (based on strict criteria) and expertise in the Pilates Method.
+We work to a strict code of ethics and conduct.

 Why should I use a PTA Teacher?